Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.1
 			// Maximum: 999999.0
 			"Regular Interval"			"300.0"

+			// How many waves of Tanks can spawn before the regular wave spawner stops.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This will not work unless "Regular Mode" is set to 1.
+			// --
+			// 0: OFF
+			// 1-999999: Only allow this number of waves.
+			"Regular Limit"				"2"

 			// The mode of the regular wave spawner.
 			// Note: Do not change this setting if you are unsure of how it works.